Keys to Ponerinae genera in and possible in Alabama and Mississippi

 3(1)

-Body with abundant, appressed pale pubescence giving body a silvery appearance; petiole elongate-rectangular, longer than high (in profile view), and broadly joined to gaster (possible in AL and MS)
+Body with abundant, appressed pale pubescence giving body a silvery appearance; petiole elongate-rectangular, longer than high (in profile view), and broadly joined to gaster (only known in Southeast from FL)

 Body without abundant, appressed pubescence; petiole higher than long, not joined broadly to gaster, but only connected at the base